barcus/postgresql-upgrade/README.md

 After successful upgrade, new database is available in `<pg_new_data>` folder.
 In any case source database is not modified.

-PostgreSQL version, database encoding and locale are discoverd from source database.
+PostgreSQL version, database encoding and locale are discovered from source database.

 :warning: Be sure to set PGUSER var with an existing superuser in source DB